White Snake (album)

-White Snake is the debut solo album by David Coverdale, first released on 22 February 1977 in Japan and on 6 May in Europe through Purple Records.
-Coverdale would use the album title as the name of his future band, first known as "David Coverdale's Whitesnake" and soon afterwards shortened to Whitesnake.
-The album was released as a part of a compilation album Whitesnake/Northwinds in 1988, was reissued alone in 2000, and released again as part of a double compilation album now titled as The Early Days (2003).
+White Snake is the debut solo album by David Coverdale, released on 22 February 1977 in Japan and on 6 May in Europe through Purple Records.
+Coverdale would use the album title as the name of his future band, first known as "David Coverdale's Whitesnake" and then shortened to Whitesnake.
+The album was released as a part of a compilation album Whitesnake/Northwinds in 1988, reissued alone in 2000, and re-released as part of a double compilation album later titled The Early Days (2003).

-A reissue was released as part of Into the Light: The Solo Albums, including all of Coverdale's solo albums, re-mixed (as a Whitesnake compilation), via Rhino Entertainment on 25 October 2024.
+It was reissued in Into the Light: The Solo Albums, with all of Coverdale's solo albums, re-mixed (as a Whitesnake compilation), via Rhino Entertainment on 25 October 2024.